 In this paper, we develop an equilibrium model of marriage, divorce and labor supply that takes into account transitions between employment, unemployment and prison.
 We consider the impact currently unemployed and incarcerated men have on marriage rates, as well as the role played by the possibility of becoming unemployed or incarcerated in the future.
-In each model period, single men and women, who differ by productivity are matched in a marriage market segmented by race.10 They decide whether to marry while taking into account what their next best option is.
+In each model period, single men and women, who differ by productivity are matched in a marriage market segmented by race.
+We abstract from inter-racial marriages for computational convenience and because occurrences are rarely observed in the data.
+In 2006 only 0.3% of white husbands had black wives and 9.6% of black husbands had white wives.10 They decide whether to marry while taking into account what their next best option is.
 Husbands and wives also decide whether to stay married and whether the wife works in the labor market.
 There is a government that taxes and provides welfare benefits to poorer households.
 As in Burdett, Lagos and Wright (2003), men in our model move exogenously among three labor market states (employment, non-employment and prison).11

 Our modeling strategy is built upon recent structural/quantitative models of household formation.12 Despite a growing empirical literature and public interest, there have been few attempts to account for differences in marriage rates between the black and white population within an equilibrium model of the marriage market.
 Keane and Wolpin (2010) estimate that black women have a higher utility cost of getting married than white women and posit that this difference might reflect the pool of available men.
 Their analysis is silent on why black women might have a higher utility cost of getting married.
-Using a dynamic search model, Seitz (2009) finds that differences in the sex ratio by race can account for about onefifth of the racial-marriage gap.
+Using a dynamic search model, Seitz (2009) finds that differences in the sex ratio by race can account for about one-fifth of the racial-marriage gap.
 Her analysis, however, abstracts from unemployment and incarceration risk.
-The black-white marriage gap is also related to the widening marriage and divorce gap by education.
-During recent decades the decline in marriage and rise in divorce in the US has been much sharper for those with less education (Lundberg and Pollak 2014, Greenwood et al 2016, and Bertrand et al 2020).
+The black-white marriage gap is also related to the widening marriage and rise in divorce in the US has been much sharper for those with less education (Lundberg and Pollak 2014, Greenwood et al 2016, and Bertrand et al 2020).

 In our model, black and white individuals differ along five dimensions: First, there are more black women than black men leading to a skewed sex ratio for the black population.
 Second, white men and women tend to have higher levels of education.
-Third, black men are more likely to go to prison than white men.
-Fourth, black men are also more likely to
+Third, black men

-9For men that are neither employed nor incarcerated, we use unemployment and non-employment interchangeably throughout the paper.
+$^{^{9}}$ For men that are neither employed nor incarce rated, we use unemployment and non-employment interchangeably throughout the paper.

-10We abstract from inter-racial marriages.
-In 2006 only 0.3% of white husbands had black wives and 9.6% of black husbands had white wives.
-Chiappori, Oreffice and Quintana-Domeque (2016) provide an empirical analysis of black-white marriage and study the interaction of race with physical and socioeconomic characteristics.
-Wong (2003) estimates a structural model of inter-racial marriages, and identifies factors behind the low level of black-white marriages in the US.
+10Chiappori, Oreffice and Quintana-Domeque (2016) provide an empirical analysis of black-white marriage and study the interaction of race with physical and socioeconomic characteristics.
+Wong (2003) estimates a structural model of inter-racial marriages, and identifies factors behind the shockingly low level of black-white marriages in the US.